 1. Ensure You Select The Proper Quality Of Meat

 Nothing is bound to ruin a good dinner steak like a poor-quality steak.
-Numerous places sell the meat of poor quality, hence the need to make sure you select a reputable supplier.
+Numerous places sell poor-quality meat of poor quality, hence the need to make sure you select a reputable supplier.

 However, grading is usually a voluntary system.
 Meats are ranked into several categories and that includes the quantity of connective tissue and marbling of the fat.